Corpus Juris Civilis: Recovery in the West

 The merchant classes of Italian communes required law with a concept of equity, and law that covered situations inherent in urban life better than the primitive Germanic oral traditions.
 The provenance of the Code appealed to scholars who saw in the Holy Roman Empire a revival of venerable precedents from the classical heritage.
 The new class of lawyers staffed the bureaucracies that were beginning to be required by the princes of Europe.
 The University of Bologna, where Justinian's Code was first taught, remained the dominant centre for the study of law through the High Middle Ages.

 A two-volume edition of the Digest was published in Paris in 1549 and 1550, translated by Antonio Agustín, Bishop of Tarragona, who was well known for other legal works.
-The full title of the Digest was Digestorum Seu Pandectarum tomus alter, and it was published by "Apud Carolam Guillards".
-Vol. 1 of the Digest has 2934 pages, while Vol. 2 has 2754 pages.
+The full title of the Digest was Digestorum seu Pandectarum tomus alter, and it was published by Carolus Guillardus.
+Vol. 1 of the Digest has 2934 pages, while vol. 2 has 2754 pages.
 Referring to Justinian's Code as Corpus Juris Civilis was only adopted in the 16th century, when it was printed in 1583 by Dionysius Gothofredus under this title.
 The legal thinking behind the Corpus Juris Civilis served as the backbone of the single largest legal reform of the modern age, the Napoleonic Code, which marked the abolition of feudalism, but reinstated slavery in the French Caribbean.
 Napoleon, as he waged total war on Europe, wanted to see these principles introduced to the whole of Europe because he saw them as an effective form of rule that created a more equal society and thus creating a more friendly relationship between the ruling class and the rest of the peoples of Europe.

 The Corpus Juris Civilis was translated into French, German, Italian, and Spanish in the 19th century.
 However, no English translation of the entire Corpus Juris Civilis existed until 1932 when Samuel Parsons Scott published his version The Civil Law.
-Scott did not base his translation on the best available Latin versions, and his work was severely criticized.Fred.
+Scott did not base his translation on the best available Latin versions, and his work was severely criticized.
+Fred.
 H. Blume used the best-regarded Latin editions for his translations of the Code and of the Novels.
 A new English translation of the Code, based on Blume's, was published in October 2016.
 In 2018, the Cambridge University Press also published a new English translation of the Novels, based primarily on the Greek text.